 The BC Centre for Disease Control is the source of truth for province-wide information, including current COVID-19 case counts for Island Health and all other BC health authorities.
 Learn more about the BC COVID-19 SPEAK survey.

-Island Health’s COVID-19 data dashboard breaks down North, Central and South Island case counts and lists the number of days since any new lab-diagnosed cases.
-It also includes exposure history and other important information.
+Island Health’s COVID-19 data dashboard breaks down North, Central and South Island case counts and includes exposure history and other important information.

 It is updated each weekday after 4 p.m.